North Dakota tribe says running out of options to stop pipeline

 But a few holdouts have remained, including some who braved temperatures of minus 9 degrees Fahrenheit (minus 23 C) on Wednesday.

-Two men gathered around a wood stove said they were discouraged by the setback but hoped demonstrations in other parts of the country would galvanize the opposition.

-"People are a little discouraged right now because we are being attacked by DAPL," said Shadrick, 22, who declined to give his last name for fear of police reprisals.
-"We're being attacked by the military and the police.
-We're being attacked by the tribe.
-We're really on our own here."

-(Additional reporting by Brendan Pierson in New York; Writing by Daniel Trotta; Editing by Matthew Lewis)
+(Additional reporting by Brendan Pierson and Tina Bellon in New York and Tom Ramstack in Washington; Writing by Daniel Trotta; Editing by Matthew Lewis and Leslie Adler)